 Biking three hours a day, three or more times a week is too much.
 Biking three hours in one day can be a good amount if you break it up into two or three rides.
 I will bike to a park, rest, bike around the park, and rest some more.
 Then I will bike back.
 Biking for three hours straight is good if you just want to improve your endurance.
 Three, one-hour bike rides are better if your goal is to increase your strength and build muscle.

-Before trying to bike for three hours a day, work up to it.
+Before trying to bike for three hours in one day, work up to it.
 Gradually increase the duration and intensity.
 Three hours of biking a week are enough for me to build muscle.
 You could spread this out over one or two days.
-Biking more than three hours a day could hurt your progress and so could biking more than six hours a week.
+Biking more than three hours in one day could hurt your progress and so could biking more than six hours a week.
 Pay close attention to how it affects you.
 If you are doing a lot of biking and not improving, then you are probably exercising too much or going too slow.

 Cardio workouts that last 1 to 1.5 hours give me better results than ones that last three hours.
 That is why I quit doing really long cardio workouts to build muscle.
 I only do 3 hour workouts when I want to bike to a park that is 38 miles away from my house.

 How to Build More Muscle Cycling